kyma-project/cloud-manager/docs/user/README.md

 ### GcpVpcPeering CR
-The `gcpvpcpeering.cloud-resources.kyma-project.io` CRD describes the VPC Peering that can be used to peer the Kyma cluster with your Google Cloud project VPC.
+The `gcpvpcpeering.cloud-resources.kyma-project.io` CRD describes the VPC Peering that you can use to peer the Kyma cluster with your Google Cloud project VPC.
 To learn more, read the [GcpVpcPeering Custom Resource](./resources/04-50-gcp-vpc-peering.md) documentation.

 ## Related Information